Roaming the globe with a surfboard and a laptop, crafting digital stories that ride the wave of surfing culture.

 Typical surfboards are made with petroleum by-products, laminating polyester resin over polyurethane foam and using toxic chemicals.
 They can never be recycled.
 By buying them you leave a heavy carbon footprint.
 So how can you make your board greener?
 Luckily more and more brands offer equipment made with recycled and more sustainable materials.
 The obvious step would be choosing eco materials: wooden or cork surfboard.
 A lot of people think that it comes at a price, as other materials can’t beat the performance of the fiberglass boards.
 Check out the Ecoboard Project: it lists manufacturers that offer more eco-friendly equipment with the same technical performance attributes as any other board.
 By using materials and processes that reduce toxicity during manufacturing you can measurably reduce your carbon footprint.
-Same performance, durability and quality with much less harm for the environment: this is the future of eco-surfers!
+Same performance, durability and quality with much less harm for the environment.

 3. Choose your wetsuit wisely

 Ditch the neoprene, it’s nasty for the planet.
 This synthetic rubber is non biodegradable and harmful for the mother nature.
 Nowadays more and more companies offer wetsuits made with less toxic components or with recycled neoprene.
 The neoprene free wetsuits are also game changers, even if their price is quite elevated.
 Brands such as Vissla, Patagonia, Picture Organic or Soöruz brought to the market new wetsuits made of fabrics that perform even better than neoprene.
 The modern alternatives are lightweight, elastic, durable and usually even smell better!
 So go for a greener alternative and ditch the toxic neoprene once and for all.

 4. Go green with your wax, sunscreen and accessories